-Lotusland’s Theater Garden, constructed in 1948, serves as a reminder of Ganna’s love of theater and strong affinity for Paris.
-It was designed by Ralph Stevens, reminiscent of the theater garden Ganna once had in her Parisian home.
+Lotusland’s Theatre Garden, constructed in 1948, serves as a reminder of Ganna’s love of theatre and strong affinity for Paris.
+It was designed by Ralph Stevens, reminiscent of the theatre garden Ganna once had in her Parisian home.
 The three tiers of sandstone benches have room for one hundred guests.
 The stage wings and dressing room are made of African Fern Pine(Afrocarpus garcilior), and the natural ‘stage lights’ are made of Variegated Japanese Sedge (Carex morrowii cv.
 Aureo-Variegata).
 Tall hedges bordering the garden were originally Monterey cypress (Cupressus macrocarpa) but were converted to African boxwood (Myrsine africana) in 1988.

 Madame Walska, France, and Feminism

 Madame Walska first moved to France in 1914, at the age of 27.
 In Paris, she trained to become an opera singer while enjoying some success as a cabaret singer.
 When the first World War threatened Europe, Ganna stayed in the United States for four years, eventually returning to Paris again in 1920.
 Ganna purchased her Parisian home, the Chateau de Galluis, in 1929, which is fondly remembered with this garden.
 At the time of her residence at the Chateau de Galluis, Ganna was married to her fourth husband, Harold McCormick, a wealthy businessman in Chicago.
 During nine years of marriage, she continued to live in Paris.
 Such an arrangement was highly unusual for the times and was met with legal challenges.
 A self-proclaimed feminist, Ganna joined the National Women’s Party fight for legislation that would allow American women the right to have residence independent from their husbands, even testifying before a Congressional committee, her fame undoubtedly helping the passing of the legislation.